Justin Sheil: Life

 The son of Edward Sheil and Catherine McCarthy, and brother of Richard Lalor Sheil, he was born at Bellevue House, near Waterford, on 2 December 1803.
 Educated at Stonyhurst College, he was nominated to an East India Company cadetship.

 On arriving in India Sheil was posted as ensign to the 3rd Bengal infantry (4 March 1820).
 Exchanged to the 35th Bengal infantry, of which he became adjutant, he was present at the Siege of Bharatpur.
 Becoming a captain on 13 April 1830, he was on 4 July 1833 appointed second in command of regular troops in Persia under Major Pasmore; Pasmore had recommended him to Lord William Bentinck and praised him highly.

 On 16 February 1836 Sheil was appointed secretary to the British legation in Persia, and in 1844 he succeeded Sir John McNeill as envoy and minister at the Shah's court.
 He held the post till his retirement in 1854.
 He was promoted to the rank of major on 17 February 1841, and became a major-general in 1859.
 In 1848 he was created a C.B., and in 1855 a K.C.B.

 Sheil died in London on 18 April 1871.
-Curiously he chose not to be buried alongside his wife, who had died in Ireland two years earlier.
+He chose not to be buried alongside his wife, who had died in Ireland two years earlier.